apache/brpc/docs/en/redis_client.md

 TRACE: 02-13 19:43:50:   * 0 client.cpp:180] Accessing redis server at qps=412583 latency=482
 ```

-The QPS reaches the limit after 200 threads, which is much higher than hiredis since brpc uses a single connection to redis-server by default and requests from multiple threads will be [merged in a wait-free way](io.md#发消息).
-As a result, from the redis-server's view, it received a bunch of requests and read/handle them in batch, thus getting much higher QPS than non-batched ones.
-The QPS drop in the following test using connection pool to visit redis-server is another proof.
+The peak QPS at 200 threads is much higher than hiredis since brpc uses a single connection to redis-server by default and requests from multiple threads are [merged in a wait-free way](io.md#sending-messages), making the redis-server receive requests in batch and reach a much higher QPS.
+The lower QPS in following test that uses pooled connections is another proof.

-Start a client to send requests (10 commands per request) to redis-server from the same machine using 1, 50, 200 bthreads synchronously.
-The time unit for latency is microseconds.
+Start a client to send requests in batch (10 commands per request) to redis-server on the same machine using 1, 50, 200 bthreads synchronously.
+The latency is in microseconds.

 ```
 $ ./client -use_bthread -thread_num 1 -batch 10